Replacing Grass Lawns With Groundcovers

-- Creeping Hummingbird Trumpet (Zauschneria garrettii Orange Carpet®) – Plant Select 2001.
+- Creeping Hummingbird Trumpet (Zauschneria garrettii Orange Carpet®) – 2001 Plant Select Winner.
 This rapid-growing perennial spreads via underground stolons and forms a bright green carpet of foliage that disappears in late summer under a brushfire of brilliant orange flowers.
 Sun and partial shade.

 - ‘Gold on Blue’ Prairie Zinnia (Zinnia grandiflora) – Plant Select 2014.
-A tough, long-lived, drought tolerant native prairie wildflower that spreads by underground stolons that look like a blue-green a shag rug.
+A tough, long-lived, drought-tolerant native prairie wildflower that spreads by underground stolons that look like a blue-green shag rug.
 Blooms in summer with a profusion of golden daisies.
 Great for slopes.
-Full, blazing sun.
+Thrives in full, blazing sun.

 When planting your new groundcovers, space the plants 12 to 18 inches apart.
-With good soil preparation, you can expect to get full coverage in about 3 months or so.
+With good soil preparation and fast-growing groundcovers, you can expect to get full coverage quickly.
 Spread some corn gluten as a natural pre-emergent herbicide to prevent the germination of weed seeds between your groundcover starts.
 Water 2 to 3 times a week to get them established.
-By the second growing season, most groundcovers can get by with a once weekly watering (or less) depending on the summer heat and rainfall.
-You’ll use 50 to 75% less water on groundcovers when compared to Kentucky Blue Grass.
+By the second growing season, most groundcovers can get by with once-weekly watering, or less frequently, depending on the summer heat and rainfall.
+See our Groundcover Planting Guide for more details.